gianlucacini/gianlucacini.com/content/posts/how-to-block-websites-on-windows.md

 +++

-Please stop reading if you are not a .NET developer or if you are inclined to suing people for damaging your pc k thanks.
+*note: this article makes more sense if you are a windows developers*

-I'm presenting you a couple of productivity apps (more specifically a parental control app and an internet blocker) for windows like you've never seen before.
+I'm presenting you a couple of unique productivity apps, more specifically a parental control app and an internet blocker for windows computers.

-I wanted to bring forward and eventually monetize this software but I realized it would be too much of a hassle.

-So now you can find the code for both of these apps on my [GitHub](https://github.com/gianlucacini)
+You can find the code for both of these apps on my [GitHub](https://github.com/gianlucacini)

-### Omg another productivity app?
-BORING 🥱
+### The problem

-The problem with almost 90% of all these kind of software (browser extensions and desktop software) is that they are very easy to delete or to disarm.
+The problem with almost 90% of all this kind of software (browser extensions and desktop software) is that they are very easy to delete or to disarm.

 I'd argue, if you can easily delete or disarm it, what's the point of installing and using it in the first place?